center-for-threat-informed-defense/attack-flow/README.md

 Also see the guidance for contributors if are you interested in contributing or simply reporting issues.

+## How Do I Contribute?
+We welcome your feedback and contributions to help advance Attack Flow.
+Please see the guidance for contributors if are you interested in [contributing or simply reporting issues.](/CONTRIBUTING.md)

+Please submit [issues](https://github.com/center-for-threat-informed-defense/attack-flow/issues) for any technical questions/concerns or contact ctid@mitre-engenuity.org directly for more general inquiries.

 ## Notice
 Copyright 2021 MITRE Engenuity.
 Approved for public release.
 Document number XXXXX